vistaprint/Schema-Surgeon/Readme.md

 ## Motivation
-This tool was created out of a bussiness need to expand the size of data fields in SQL database in order to accommodate larger size of data.
+This tool was created out of a business need to expand the size of data fields in SQL database in order to accommodate larger size of data.
 For example, let's say that you have a database with several tables that contain columns for representing unique customer ids.
 Let's say that the data field that stores customer id is of type char(8).
 Now your customer base is growing and you need to expand the field to say varchar(50) to accommodate more customers.
 This is not a trivial task if you have hundreds of tables with such columns and foreign key references from other tables as well as references from other stored procedures, triggers, functions, etc. This tool provides the functionality to automate the process of finding and updating such fields to the desired data type.

 ## Prerequisites
-Micrsoft .NET Framework 4.5.2 and MSBuild
+Microsoft .NET Framework 4.5.2 and MSBuild

 ## Development setup